-- 3. Read and discuss selected information books.
-After reading 2 or 3 books, generate discussion to further explore the following questions: - A. Definition: What is personal expertise writing or information writing? - B. Purpose: Why do people write information pieces/ books?
-Why do people read information pieces/books?

-- C. Characteristics: What makes an effective information book?
-Elaborate on how each part tends to go (Keep general on Day 1) - - How does the beginning or lead tend to go?
+- 4. Read and discuss books.
+After reading 2 or 3 books, generate discussion to explore the following questions: - A. Definition: What is personal expertise writing or information writing? - B. Purpose: Why do people write information pieces/ books?
+Why do people read information pieces/books? - C. Characteristics: What makes an effective information book?
+Elaborate on how each part tends to go (Keep it general Day 1) - - How does the beginning or lead tend to go?
 What is included? - How does the middle part or body tend to go?
 What is included? - How does the ending tend to go?
 What is included?

-Through studying various samples, help students to discover that information books tend to follow a certain organization:
+Through studying various samples, help students to discover that information texts tend to follow a certain organization:

-- Cover and Table of Contents tells reader what book is about or topic; lists what it will teach - Beginning or Lead introduces or tells what the author is going to teach the reader, called topic - Middle teaching section; gives information about the topic; often organized by the different things the author is going to teach about the topic; these are called subtopics; etc. At the kindergarten level, may discuss facts versus subtopics. - End or Ending author restates or names the topic again
+- Cover and Table of Contents tells reader what book is about or topic; lists what it will teach - Beginning or Lead introduces what the author is going to teach the reader, called topic - Middle Teaching section, gives information about the topic, often organized by the different things the author is going to teach about the topic; these are called subtopics, etc. - End or Ending author restates or names the topic again

 Continue adding to this discussion as additional information books are shared.
 Keep the discussion general as specifics will be studied during Days 2 and 3.
 See next part to assist with discussion.
 Please note: Author craftsmanship will be studied during Days 2 and 3.
-What are some special features (craft items) specific to information writing?
+Specifically, what are some special features (craft items) specific to information writing?